-Zambra, a Spanish tapas Restaurant on West Walnut Street
+Zambra: Spanish Tapas Restaurant on West Walnut Street

 Asheville has one of the best collections of noteworthy art deco buildings in the country, many of them having been beautifully preserved and re-adapted to new uses (perhaps most famous is the Grove Arcade).
 Pictured here is the Pearlman's Furniture Building (now home to Kimmel & Associates, an executive search firm).
 The three-story, Art Moderne building at 78 Patton Street dates to 1940 and is one of many Deco stunners you'll see around town.
-The neo-Romanesque Public Service Building skyscraper, which slightly predates true Art Deco, is another notable structure in the city, as is the distinctive Asheville Flatiron building, which dates to 1926 (and has a giant sculpture of an iron in front of it).Continue to 16 of 21 below.
+The neo-Romanesque Public Service Building skyscraper, which slightly predates true Art Deco, is another notable structure in the city, along with the previous mentioned Asheville Flatiron building.Continue to 16 of 20 below.

 O'Henry's, the Longest-Running Gay Bar in North Carolina

 Erected in 1929, just before the Stock Market Crash, and executed with a beautifully ornate terra-cotta exterior, the Public Service Building (89 Patton Ave) is a fine example of neo-Spanish Romanesque design.
-It's one of the most notable structures in downtown Asheville, which is known for its considerable trove of early 20th-century architecture, making it one of the nation's better small cities for strolling around and gazing at buildings.
-Also see the Pearlman's Furniture Building, Grove Street Arcade, the Kress Building, Flatiron Building, and old Woolworth's.Continue to 19 of 21 below.
+It's one of the most notable structures in downtown Asheville, which is known for its considerable trove of early 20th-century architecture, making it one of the nation's better small cities for strolling around and gazing at buildings like Pearlman's Furniture Building, Grove Street Arcade, the Kress Building, Flatiron Building and old Woolworth's.Continue to 19 of 20 below.

 Opened by Grove Park Inn founder and pharmaceutical magnate E.W.
 Grove, the Grove Arcade (1 Page Ave) stands out among downtown Asheville's many striking buildings as arguably the most visually dramatic - the Art Deco beauty was built in 1929 takes up a prime city block.
 Following a complete restoration in 2002, the three-story market building contains a number of offices, boutiques, restaurants, and residential units within its elegant interior, which features long corridors with soaring atriums and glass-paneled ceilings.
 It's also a focal point of such popular downtown events as First Friday.